barumau/pandunia/english/pandunia-english.md

 an icha ja - reluctant
 an jama - disperse (spread out, scatter)
 an jama di - sparse (scattered)
-an karma ja - off (deactivated, disabled)
+an karma ja - off (deactivated, disabled, inactive)
 an kode - decode (decrypt)
 an limite - infinity
 an memo - forget